nodejs/node/doc/api/packages.md

-For packages where interoperability with [import maps][] is desired, using explicit file extensions when defining package subpaths can be preferable since the corresponding import map can then use a [folder mapping][] to map multiple subpaths where possible, instead of the more bloated form of a separate map entry for each package subpath.
+For packages where interoperability with [import maps][] is desired, using explicit file extensions when defining package subpaths can be preferable since the corresponding import map can then use a [packages folder mapping][] to map multiple subpaths where possible, instead of the more bloated form of a separate map entry for each package subpath.
 This also mirrors the requirement of using [the full specifier path][] in relative and absolute import specifiers.

 ### Exports sugar